w3c/credweb/twitter.md

 Here's a way we can explore credibility assessment, together.
 Basically, post your signal data as tweets, in natural language.
 Make it up as you go, and lets see what we end up with.

 You can make an anonymous (throw-away) twitter account for this, if you like.
+(Maybe use a [gmail feature](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) for this.)

 Step by step: